usc-isi-i2/kgtk/docs/transform/unique.md

 The `kgtk unique` command reads a KGTK file, constructing a second KGTK file containing the unique values found in one of the columns of the input file.
-Each unique value may be accompanied by an occurance count, depending on the format selected for the output file.
+Each unique value may be accompanied by an occurence count, depending on the format selected for the output file.

 In the default output format, the output file is a KGTK edge file.
-The node1 column contains the unique values, the label column value is `count`, and the node2 column contains the unique count.
+The `node1` column contains the unique values, the `label` column value is `count`, and the `node2` column contains the unique count.

-Since KGTK edge files cannot have an empty node1 column, the `--empty EMPTY_VALUE` option provides a substitute value (e.g. NONE) that will be used in the ouput KGTK file to represent empty values in the input KGTK file.
-When the empty value is itself empty (the default), empty values in the input file will not be included in the output file.
+Since KGTK edge files cannot have an empty `node1` column, the `--empty EMPTY_VALUE` option provides a substitute value (e.g. NONE) that will be used in the ouput KGTK file to represent empty values in the input KGTK file.
+When the empty value is itself empty, (the default) empty values in the input file will not be included in the output file.

 The `--column COLUMN_NAME` option specifies the name of the column to count unique values.
-If not specified, the default is the node2 column or its alias.
+If not specified, the default is the `node2` column or its alias.

 The value used in the `label` column of the output file, normally `count`, may be changed with the `--label LABEL_VALUE` option.